Hallmarks on Period Jewelry

 There are four main types of hallmarks that can give vital information on the origins of jewelry items.

 Some of these marks can be bundled in one mark depending on origin, or they can be absent due to various reasons.
-When a mark is found that carries a crown, it usually indicates that it was marked in a country which has or had a monarch as the head of state.
+When a mark is found that carries a crown, it usually indicates that it was marked in a country that has or had a monarch as the head of state.

 Purity Marks